uzer15/Oracle/Analytics Cloud (OAC)/Modern Dashboarding - Part 1.md

 ![Visualize](</Analytics Cloud (OAC)/Images/WorkbookEditor.png> "Workbook Editor")

-You are now ready to start building!!
+You are now ready to start building!

 **Note:** *You must be a developer and have the appropriate permissions to upload files into your environment.*